 Insomnia: There are significant prescriptions for insomnia, but only for short-term, severe insomnia.
-Benzodiazepines are often prescribed for insomnia, to be used as needed rather than on a regular basis.
+Benzodiazepines for insomnia are to be used as needed rather than daily or on a regular schedule.

-Anxiety disorder: Benzodiazepines are often recommended by physicians for short-term use, for those who have generalized anxiety disorder (GAD).
+Anxiety disorder: Benzodiazepines are frequently recommended by physicians for short-term use in patients who have been diagnosed with generalized anxiety disorder (GAD).

 Seizures: Benzodiazepines are also prescribed as a powerful anticonvulsant for individuals suffering from epileptic seizures.
 They are proven effective in preventing lingering spasms.

-Panic disorders: Because benzodiazepines have fast-acting, anti-anxiety effects, many physicians prescribe these drugs to treat various panic disorders for the short term.
+Panic disorders: Because benzodiazepines have fast-acting anti-anxiety effects, many physicians prescribe these drugs to relieve panic attacks in individuals with panic disorders.

 Drug and alcohol withdrawal: Benzodiazepines are widely prescribed for short-term use for those who are withdrawing from alcohol.
 The drug helps in the detoxification process and reduces the risks associated with severe alcohol withdrawal.

-Abuse of benzodiazepines is predominantly high among heroin and cocaine abusers.
-A large number of people entering treatment for narcotic or cocaine addiction also report abusing benzodiazepines.
+Abuse of benzodiazepines is highest among young adults between the ages of 18 and 35.
+Heroin and cocaine abusers are also statistically more likely to use these drugs, as a large number of people entering treatment for narcotic or cocaine addiction also report abusing benzodiazepines.

-The Cottage House at Avalon Malibu is licensed under the California Department of Alcohol and Drug Programs (ADP), and treats substance use disorders, such as addictions to benzodiazepines, along with other co-occurring behavioral health issues.
-The program is also licensed to treat adults in an inpatient setting in what is considered to be a non-medically supervised, sub-acute detoxification.
+The Cottage House at Avalon Malibu is licensed under the California Department of Alcohol and Drug Programs (ADP) to treat substance use disorders including addiction to benzodiazepines, and to treat other co-occurring behavioral health issues.
+The program is also licensed for inpatient detox to treat adults in what is considered to be a non-medically supervised, sub-acute detoxification program.

-The licensed psychotherapists, staff, and physicians at Avalon Malibu comprehend the complexity of drug addiction.
-At Avalon, our goal is for every client that comes to us with an addiction to gain greater insight into the meaning of their life, and turn the pain of the past into the stepping stone to a future built on choice, rather than compulsion.
+Our licensed, expertly trained and highly experienced psychotherapists, staff and physicians fully comprehend the complexity of drug addiction and specialize in providing effective, holistic care for men and women with substance use and behavioral health disorders.
+At Avalon Malibu, our goal is for every client that comes to us with an addiction to gain greater insight into the meaning of their life.
+The men and women in our programs turn the pain of the past into a stepping stone toward a future built on choice, free from compulsion.